MIDS-scaling-up/v2/week05/labs/intro-digits-tx2.md

-# Labs 3: Fun with Digits on the Jetson with Nvidia Caffe backend
+# Lab: Fun with Digits on the Jetson with Nvidia Caffe backend

 Digits is an [Open Source](https://github.com/NVIDIA/DIGITS) project by Nvidia, designed to make it easy to train neural networks.